Constitution of the National Association of Secretaries of State

 Section 1.
 VOTING MEMBER - The membership of the National Association of Secretaries of State shall include the dues paying Secretaries of State and Lieutenant Governors or other state officials who act as Secretaries of State in the 50 states, the District of Columbia, and the territories of the United States of America.

 Section 2.
-EMERITUS MEMBER - Non-voting Emeritus membership in the National Association of Secretaries of State shall also be available to those who have served in the capacity of Secretary of State in the jurisdictions belonging to this Association.
+EMERITUS MEMBER - Non-voting Emeritus membership in the National Association of Secretaries of State shall also be available to those who have served in the capacity of Secretary of State and Lieutenant Governor in the jurisdictions belonging to this Association.

 Section 3.
-AFFILIATE STATUS - An individual or corporate entity that wishes to participate in the functions of the Association may apply for affiliate status.
+AFFILIATE STATUS - A corporate entity that wishes to participate in the functions of the Association may apply for affiliate status.
 Provided, however, that no such affiliate may use this status for promotional purposes without the express permission of the Executive Board.

 ARTICLE V - OFFICERS